ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 ![Unknown](./images/unknown_actor_and_weapon_feature.png)

-- Use Avatar Player Image: Use the player's Avatar image instead of the token/actor standard image.
-Note if true ignore the first option if a avatar is found or else go back to the standard actor/token image feature, this option is ignored if you are the GM or else everything you click has the avatar image of the GM.
+- Placeholder for the label unknown Actor name by default is 'Unknown Actor' depends on the 'Display Unknown' setting

+- Placeholder for the label unknown item name by default is 'Unknown Item' depends on the 'Display Unknown' setting

+- Placeholder for the label unknown item icon by default is '/modules/chat-portrait/assets/inv-unidentified.png' depends on the 'Display Unknown' setting

-- Image Replacer: This is a passive/background feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems and languages :
+- [Passive settings] Image Replacer: This is a passive/background feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems and languages :

   -  Dnd5e system with english (en) language